-Spring is the time of year for a spot of bird watching in the Royal Parks.
-Many of the parks’ feathered visitors return from around the world to enjoy the milder British weather and raise their young.
-If you look closely in the treetops and among the bushes as you walk around The Regent’s Park, you might be lucky enough to spot some of the following.
+Spring is a great time of year for a spot of bird watching in the Royal Parks.
+Many of the parks’ feathered visitors return from around the world on their spring migrations to enjoy the milder British weather and to raise their young.
+If you look closely in the treetops and among the bushes and grasses of The Regent’s Park, you might be lucky enough to spot some of the following.

-The adults often disappear in early autumn, with the male returning towards the end of the year and the female putting in an appearance normally in early February.
-We are not sure where they go but we look forward to their return.
+Adult kestrels often leave the park in early autumn, with the male returning towards the end of the year and the female putting in an appearance around early February.
+We are not sure where they go but we look forward to their return each year!